Reviewed by: Nitin Gupta, DMI Level C Therapist & Founder of Pedigym

 Common Conditions That Benefit from Speech Therapy

-- Autism Spectrum Disorder (ASD), to improve communication, social interaction, and functional language use
+- Autism Spectrum Disorder (ASD) — a developmental condition that may influence communication, social interaction, and language use.

 Signs That Indicate a Need for Speech Therapy